George Seymour

 When George had visited Ruth Lloyd in London in April 1947 he had spoken of plans for our family to emigrate to Australia - plans which my grandfather David Sisserman was aware of.
 But George wrote again to his father on 6th September that we would settle in London after leaving Berlin.

-Our family vacated the house in Frankenallee on 19th September 1947.
-On the same day travel documents were issued for Nora, David and myself (George having gone on ahead), our destination being stated as Gerrards Cross.
-A friend of Raichka’s, Miss Hurst, wrote to confirm arrangements in a letter dated 20th August:
+The destination on our travel documents is Gerrards Cross.
+A friend of Raichka’s, Miss Hurst, had written to confirm arrangements in a letter dated 20th August:

 Dear George and Nora, It will be all right for you to come Sept.
 18th, or indeed any time in September….
 Please be assured that I shall love to have you … and want you to be quite at home and happy - at home even though its only half a home….
 So just come along as fast as ever you can, for it is time you were making a move and even now, this is a dear old country!
 With love to you all, Yours affectionately, S. Pleasant Hurst.